dnd-mdn/cdn/README.md

 ## Caching

 Updates to this repository will take time to reach users due to CDN [caching](https://github.com/jsdelivr/jsdelivr#caching).
-This repository is not meant for active development, only commit changes that are ready for production.

-We do have the ability to [purge](https://github.com/jsdelivr/jsdelivr#purge-cache) cached files within minutes, contact Ben on [Slack](https://admpawebteam.slack.com/app_redirect?channel=UJ1JVAU4F) for more information.
+To force changes to take effect immediately, use the [purge](https://www.jsdelivr.com/tools/purge) tool.
+Each URL entered should include the `@latest` tag as shown in the examples above.